Brayconn/TheKingsTable/Readme.md

 In the future there will be more of a description here, but for now, I'm assuming you're here to build this for yourself.

+# Running

+## Windows

+Check the releases page and download that exe!

+## Mac

+It's the same exe, but you have to run it using wine.

+In *theory* it should work with mono, but the winforms implementation on macOS is limited to 32bit, and hasn't been updated in a long time, so I can't recommend it.

+## Linux

+It's still the same exe, just run it using mono.

+If you aren't using the `mono-complete` package, make sure you at least have `mono-locale-extras`, otherwise TKT will crash because it can't find Shift-JIS.

 # Building
 It's just a regular VS 2019 file, it should build pretty normally.